IBM/ibm-storage-odf-console/README.md

 ## Enabling the plugin

-Once deployed on the cluster, demo plugin must be enabled before it can be loaded by Console.
+Once deployed on the cluster, this plugin must be enabled before it can be loaded by Console.

 To enable the plugin manually, edit [Console operator](https://github.com/openshift/console-operator) config and make sure the plugin's name is listed in the `spec.plugins` sequence (add one if missing):